Ahmad2272/Data-Science-Projects/README.md

-# Data-Science-Projects
+# R-Data-Science-Codebase
-This repository contains a collection of data science projects that demonstrate various concepts, techniques, and applications in the field of data science.
-Each project is designed to showcase different aspects of the data science workflow.
+The R-Data-Science-Codebase repository is a comprehensive collection of code and resources for data science projects using the R programming language.
+It aims to provide a centralized hub of R code and examples that cover various aspects of the data science workflow, including data manipulation, exploratory data analysis, statistical modeling, machine learning, and data visualization.